LIRA-V: Lightweight Remote Attestation for Constrained RISC-V Devices: Introduction

 Introduced in 2010, RISC-V is a major architectural divergence from popular proprietary architectures, such as Intel and ARM.
 Consequently, their associated security technologies, e.g., Intel SGX and ARM TrustZone respectively, cannot be readily used for creating RA trust anchors on RISC-V devices.
 Meanwhile, other traditional roots of trust, namely the Trusted Platform Module (TPM) and hardware secure elements, are generally considered too cumbersome for MCU-type devices~\cite{eldefrawy2012smart,brasser2015tytan,eldefrawy2017hydra,shepherd2017emlog}.

-RA mechanisms have hitherto been developed for high-end RISC-V devices using privileged CPU protection modes to implement a security monitor, as used by Keystone~\cite{lee2020keystone} and Lebedev et al.~\cite{lebedev2018secure}.
-However, current work is yet to address constrained RISC-V devices that have limited computing power, may not possess a memory management unit (MMU), and may only use a single application and CPU privilege mode.
+RISC-V RA mechanisms have been developed for high-end RISC-V devices using CPU protection modes to implement a privileged security monitor (as used by Keystone~\cite{lee2020keystone} and Lebedev et al.~\cite{lebedev2018secure}).
+However, research has not addressed constrained RISC-V devices that have limited computing power, may not possess a memory management unit (MMU), and may only use a single CPU protection mode.

 This paper presents the first RA mechanism for constrained RISC-V devices.
-We leverage the Physical Memory Protection (PMP) primitive~\cite{riscv:privileged_arch} and read-only memory (ROM) to build a trust anchor that does not require a fully-fledged TEE, separate CPU privilege modes, or dedicated security hardware like a TPM or secure element.
+We leverage the Physical Memory Protection (PMP) primitive~\cite{riscv:privileged_arch} and read-only memory (ROM) to build a trust anchor that does not require a fully-fledged TEE, separate CPU privilege modes, or dedicated security hardware, like TPMs and secure elements.
 Specifically, we leverage PMP to create execute-only memory as a lightweight method for protecting quote signing key secrecy, while device ROM ensures the integrity of RA measurement and reporting procedures.
-With this, we present the design and development of the first RISC-V RA mechanism for constrained devices, and show how it can be used for secure and trusted communication between devices using mutual attestation.
-To support this, we develop a bi-directional attestation protocol, which is verified using formal symbolic analysis.
+With this, we design and develop a new remote attestation mechanism, and describe its use in secure and trusted device-to-device communication.
+To support this, we develop a bi-directional mutual attestation protocol, which is verified using formal symbolic analysis.
 LIRA-V is implemented and evaluated using an off-the-shelf RISC-V MCU, which executes in $\sim$11--32s for secure and trusted channel creation when attesting 64--256KB of memory on both devices.
 The average case occupies $<$4KB RAM, thus demonstrating suitability for IETF Class 1 and 2 constrained devices~\cite{bormann2014terminology}.